Nonketotic hyperglycinemia

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-• Patients with childhood ataxia with CNS hypomyelination have a usual susceptibility to mild head trauma, fever, and other stresses. | |
+• Patients with vanishing white matter disease have an unusual susceptibility to mild head trauma, fever, and other stressors. | |

 A 7.5-year-old boy was admitted for evaluation of a leukodystrophy and an ataxic gait.
 He was well until 4 years of age, when he developed subacute onset of gait instability and "foot drop."
 The difficulties became worse, but a few weeks later he progressively improved, recovering an almost normal gait.
 At the age of 5, he fell and had a mild head trauma and could not stand independently.
 He had a slow recovery in the subsequent months and required a walker to assist in ambulation.
 A right ankle foot orthosis was used to facilitate ambulation.
 Fine motor movements were also affected; he had difficulties opening a door using a key.
 In the subsequent years, the patient remained mostly stable, showing only mild motor deterioration.
 His cognitive abilities were normal, and he attended a regular school and performed at grade level.

 Family history was unrevealing; the patient was an only child.
 His examination revealed a head circumference in the 50th percentile, weight at the 80th percentile, and height above the 95th percentile.
 General examination was unremarkable.
 His speech was slow.
 Extraocular movements were normal, as was funduscopic examination.
 Mild tongue weakness was the only cranial nerve abnormality.
 He had moderate spastic weakness of the lower extremities in an upper motor neuron pattern.
 Fine motor movements of the upper extremities were markedly dysmetric.
-He could not stand unaided, but could make a few steps when supported by another person.
+He could not stand unaided but could make a few steps when supported by another person.
 Tendon reflexes were increased with ankle clonus and Babinski signs bilaterally.
 Sensory examination was normal to light touch, vibration, and temperature.

 A nerve conduction study and electromyography were normal.
 MRI of the head showed diffuse increase in signal intensity on T2-weighted imaging and correspondingly decreased signal intensity in T1-weighted images.